-- All online tuition is to be conducted using the BigBlueButton or Zoom classroom provided by MEI for the designated course. - Every session should be recorded.
-Tutors should include a prompt to record the session in their slides. - Communication with students prior to and after the lesson should be via email only, using the email addresses provided at registration.
-In all communications tutors are required to copy in tuition@amsp.org.uk.
-Social media must not be used. - Tutors should use their MEI-provided AMSP email address in all communications with students.
-They should not use a personal email address or give out phone numbers. - Tutors should follow the code of conduct for all MEI staff set out in Appendix 4. - If tutors have any concerns about the behaviour of students in a session or if they receive communication from students that causes concern, they should contact the tuition coordinator and the DSL. - The tuition coordinator will review the recordings of two online sessions, chosen at random each year, for every tutor.
-The tuition coordinator will briefly visit online sessions on a regular basis. - On enrolment in online tuition, students and schools will be informed about the safeguards and pre-appointment checks that MEI has in place for online tuition.
+- All online tuition is to be conducted using the BigBlueButton or Zoom classroom provided by MEI for the designated course.
+These classrooms should be set up so that the tutor can monitor all interactions (e.g. for BBB, private chat should be disabled and lock setting on entry applied). - Every session should be recorded.
+Tutors should include a prompt to record the session in their slides. - Communication with students prior to and after the lesson should ideally be via email, using the email addresses provided at registration.
+In all communications tutors are required to copy in an email such as tuition@amsp.org.uk or hlps@amsp.org.uk as appropriate.
+Social media must not be used.
+Integral forums, if used, should not permit private messaging or a manager should be able to monitor posts. - Tutors should use their MEI-provided AMSP email address in all communications with students.
+They should not use a personal email address or give out phone numbers. - Tutors should follow the code of conduct for all MEI staff set out in Appendix 4. - If tutors have any concerns about the behaviour of students in a session or if they receive communication from students that causes concern, they should contact the activity coordinator and the DSL. - The activity coordinator will review the recordings of at least one online session, chosen at random each year, for every tutor.
+The activity coordinator should briefly visit online sessions on a regular basis. - All tutors engaged in online activity on MEI's behalf must have an enhanced DBS and barred list check and have undertaken safeguarding training (either with MEI or their employer) in the academic year in which they are working.
+This applies to all tutors regardless of whether they are paid by MEI including those employed through 3rd parties. - On enrolment in online activity, students and schools will be informed about the safeguards and preappointment checks that MEI has in place for online tuition.
 They will also be informed about what to do if they wish to report a concern or if they feel uncomfortable in a lesson.
-This will be outlined in the tuition agreement.
+This will be outlined in the agreement.
 School contacts will be sent information about online tutors (this will include a short biography of each tutor and a description of the checks that have been carried out by MEI). - Should an allegation against an online tutor be made, then the procedures outlined in Appendix 6 will be followed.